 From here you will come back along the coast towards Lough Foyle passing Culdaff Beach, Kinnagoe Bay and on to Magilligan Point, Inishowen Head and Stroove, where you will find a working lighthouse.
 Follow along the edge of the lake passing Greencastle, Moville, Redcastle, Quigley’s Point, Carrowkeel, Muff, Culmore until you come to Derry.
 This famous walled city has plenty to do for all the family.

 You May Also Enjoy 100 Free Fun Things to Do with Kids in Ireland

-Have you driven any of these road trips in Ireland?
+Have your say!
+Ever driven any of these road trips in Ireland?
 Which one was your favourite?
 Leave a comment below and let us know – we’d love to hear from you!